dotnet/runtime/docs/design/features/hybrid-globalization.md

 - `IgnoreKanaType` is not supported because there is no equivalent in native api.
 Throws `PlatformNotSupportedException`.

-- `StringSort` is not supported because there is no equivalent in native api.
-Throws `PlatformNotSupportedException`.

 - `None`:

 `CompareOptions.None` is mapped to `NSStringCompareOptions.NSLiteralSearch`